maize-genetics/phg_v2/docs/imputation_ropebwt.md

 This command takes the following required parameters:

 * `--hvcf-dir` - Directory containing the imputed hVCF files.
-* `--donor-vcf-file` - Path to a merged VCF file containing all PHG SNPs.
+* `--pangenome-vcf-file` - Path to a merged VCF file containing all PHG SNPs.
 This is typically produced by running `merge-gvcfs` on the assembly gVCF files.
 * `--reference-file` - The reference genome FASTA file.